 At Ontario Tech, FBIT exposes its students to various real-world experiences where their classroom lessons are applied, and their skills tested and sharpened through experiential learning.

 Experiential learning opportunities in FBIT include industry placements, internships, the Capstone program, international education and much more.

 Experiential learning is a great way to figure out your career path in your field of study and a very important aspect of the learning process.

 It helps and guides you throughout your university journey, and clarifies any confusions or misjudgments you have about any areas of your study.
 Most importantly, it provides you with industry skills that will be very beneficial to you in the long run.

 How the co-op and internship process works in FBIT

-An internship is a paid placement at a partner or sponsor organization which lasts for a minimum of 16 consecutive weeks, and can run longer depending on the placement and contract of the eligible student.
+An internship is a paid placement at a partner or sponsor organization that lasts for a minimum of 16 consecutive weeks and can run longer depending on the placement and contract of the eligible student.

 - A minimum of 560 hours of progressive business and management experience.